-On 16 May 2012, SCOR signed a new natural catastrophe financial coverage facility in the form of a contingent capital facility with UBS.
-This new facility is an extension of its existing 2010 contingent capital facility.
-Under this new equity line, SCOR benefits from an additional EUR 75 million financial coverage from 1 January 2012 to 31 December 2013, thereby increasing its existing contingent capital facility from EUR 75 million to EUR 150 million.
+On 16 May 2012, SCOR signed another natural catastrophe financial coverage facility in the form of a contingent capital facility with UBS.
+This facility was an extension of its pre-existing 2010 contingent capital facility.
+Under this equity line, SCOR benefited from an additional EUR 75 million financial coverage from 1 January 2012 to 31 December 2013, thereby increasing its contingent capital facility over this period from EUR 75 million to EUR 150 million.

-On 20 December 2013, SCOR agreed a new EUR 200 million contingent capital facility line with UBS and issued 12,695,233 warrants in favor of UBS.
-This contingent capital facility which is effective 1 January 2014, replaces the previous contingent capital arrangement.
-Under the new arrangement, the protection would be triggered in case of extreme life events, as well as natural catastrophe events included within the last facilities.
-Each warrant commits UBS to subscribe to two new SCOR shares (maximum amount of EUR 200 million available per tranche of EUR 100 million each, including issuance premium) when the aggregated amount of (i) the estimated ultimate net losses resulting from eligible natural catastrophes incurred by the Group (in its capacity as an insurer/reinsurer) or (ii) the ultimate net claims amount recorded by SCOR group life segment (in its capacity as an insurer/reinsurer) reaches certain contractual thresholds between 1 January

-2014 and 31 December 2016.
+On 20 December 2013, SCOR has arranged a new EUR 200 million contingent capital facility line with UBS and issued 12,695,233 warrants in favor of UBS.
+This contingent capital facility which is effective since 1 January 2014, replaced the previous contingent capital arrangement which ended on 31 December 2013.
+Under the new arrangement, the protection is triggered in case of extreme life events, as well as natural catastrophe events included within the last facilities.
+Each warrant commits UBS to subscribe to two new SCOR shares (maximum amount of EUR 200 million available per tranche of EUR 100 million each, including issuance premium) when the aggregated amount of (i) the estimated ultimate net losses resulting from eligible natural catastrophes incurred by the Group (in its capacity as an insurer/reinsurer) or (ii) the ultimate net claims amount recorded by SCOR group life segment (in its capacity as an insurer/reinsurer) reaches certain contractual thresholds between 1 January 2014 and 31 December 2016.
 In addition, subject to no drawdown having already been conducted under the facility, if the price of the SCOR shares falls below EUR 10 an individual tranche of EUR 100 million will be drawn down out of the EUR 200 million facility.